Fill your College Details

 Components of CASE Tools

-Computer aided software engineering CASE tools tool components can be divided into three main categories depending on the Software Development Life Cycle phases.
+Depending on the stages of the Software Development Life Cycle, the components of computer-aided software engineering CASE tools can be categorised into three primary groups.
 Each type plays an essential role in facilitating specific stages of software development and providing efficiency and consistency.

 Central Repository